feathertw/TiniSOC/README.md

 All rights reserved by fea.

-TinySOC
+TiniSOC
 =======

-TinySOC is a hardware system including a CPU, BUS, MEMORY, PERIPHERAL, WRAPPER and so on.
+TiniSOC is a hardware system including a CPU, BUS, MEMORY, PERIPHERAL, WRAPPER and so on.
-Most TinySOC code is written by verilog and pre-syn run in iverilog.
+Most TiniSOC code is written by verilog and pre-syn run in iverilog.
 This project is motivated by a class homework and interest.
 The goal is to provide a hardware system that have basic components and there are kernel mode and user mode in CPU that can be used in a basic operation system.
-TinySOC project can run with TinyOS project and TinyRUN project.
+TiniSOC project can run with TiniOS project and TiniRUN project.

-Characteristics of TinySOC
+Characteristics of TiniSOC
 ==========================

 * The CPU ISR refer [AndesStar Instruction Set Architecture](http://goo.gl/Cctf5n) and STM32.